mfiers/_usedtobe_TUI/README.md

 The #tui message would then be posted to the users twitter stream where it can then be publicly accessed and people could see that this user likes that gene.

+## Domain Independent!
+It doesn't have to be related to genomics - our examples implement this system on a range of different sites.
+Any website that has a generic page layout for articles, stories, blogs - this plugin can be easily and quickly implemented on the target site.

+* Wikipedia
+* Stuff.co.nz
+* NZHerald.co.nz

 ### Test URLs